tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 ---

-### 6. Instructor Do: The 5 Pillars of Open Blockchains (10 min)
+### 6. Instructor Do: The Five Pillars of Open Blockchains (10 min)

 For this activity, the instructor will lead a formal lecture regarding what the five pillars of open blockchains are and why they are relevant.

-See the [blockchain support document](../Instructor_Support/Blockchain.md) for a background video on this topic.
+See the [blockchain support document](../Instructional_Support/Blockchain.md) for a background video on this topic.

-Start this activity by explaining the following to students:
+Open the lesson slides, move to "The Five Pillars of Open Blockchains" Section, and start this activity by explaining the following to students:

 * As we talk through each pillar, keep in mind what you uncovered during the previous exercise.
 What feature would you put in each category?